0xWOLAND/dilithium-verifier/ntt/README.md

 ## Security Considerations

-The implementation uses simplified modular arithmetic suitable for the plonky2 field.
-In production:
 - Add proper range checks for all values
 - Implement complete Montgomery multiplication
 - Add comprehensive bounds checking